randy-rebucas/lingkod-ph/docs/role-based-feature-access-documentation.md

 ## Overview

-**Lingkod PH** (also known as **LocalPro**) implements a comprehensive role-based access control system with subscription tiers that determine feature availability.
-This documentation provides a complete breakdown of features accessible to each user role, including upgrade messaging for premium features.
+**Lingkod PH** (also known as **LocalPro**) implements a comprehensive role-based access control system that determines feature availability.
+This documentation provides a complete breakdown of features accessible to each user role.

 ### Platform Architecture
 - **Framework**: Next.js 15.3.3 with TypeScript